 Sebring is at the southern end of the Lake Wales Ridge, an elevated region with a lot of rare native wildlife.
 You can discovered this close by on airboat tours or at the amazing Highlands Hammock State Park.

 1. Sebring International Raceway

-Sebring International Raceway is one of the country’s oldest race tracks, and it has been in continual use since 1950.
+Out on a former WWII Army Air Corps base, Sebring International Raceway is one of the country’s oldest race tracks, in continual use since 1950.

-Unlike other popular raceways like Daytona International Speedway, Sebring is a challenging 3.7-mile circuit that’s full of tight turns and switchbacks.
+Unlike other popular raceways, Sebring is a challenging 3.7-mile circuit full of tight turns and switchbacks.

-The event includes live entertainment, family activities, and lots of great food and drink options as well.
+This is my ideal time to be in Sebring.
+The race weekend features live entertainment, family activities, and lots of great food and drink options as well.